Laravel-Bangladesh/docs/authentication.md

 <a name="included-authenticating"></a>
 ### Authenticating

 Now that you have routes and views setup for the included authentication controllers, you are ready to register and authenticate new users for your application!
-You may simply access your application in a browser since the authentication controllers already contain the logic (via their traits) to authenticate existing users and store new users in the database.
+You may access your application in a browser since the authentication controllers already contain the logic (via their traits) to authenticate existing users and store new users in the database.

 #### Path Customization

 When a user is successfully authenticated, they will be redirected to the `/home` URI.
 You can customize the post-authentication redirect location by defining a `redirectTo` property on the `LoginController`, `RegisterController`, and `ResetPasswordController`:

     protected $redirectTo = '/';

+Next, you should modify the `RedirectIfAuthenticated` middleware's `handle` method to use your new URI when redirecting the user.

 If the redirect path needs custom generation logic you may define a `redirectTo` method instead of a `redirectTo` property: